-Hello everyone and welcome again to the Kelly Cook Real Estate Group’s short sale blog with The Real Brokerage in :k1:.
+Hello everyone and welcome again to the Cook & Associates Real Estate Advisors’s short sale blog with The Real Brokerage in :k1:.
 We specialize in helping homeowners in the :k1: area find alternatives to foreclosure by the means of a short sale.
 One of the most frequently asked questions that we receive, which is a very good question, is, “How do I short sale my house, what’s the process and how do I get started?”

 It’s a very simple process and the nice thing about a short sale is that you don’t have to have it in tip-top condition because it is sold as is.
 If there are repairs that need to be made to the property, that will be reflected in the bank approved price.
 That’s our job to make sure we get the price approved for you based upon the condition of your property so that you don’t have to go out of your way and spend your money to get it into the best condition.